mauryaman039/EquityLens/README.md

 EquityLens is produced for educational and research purposes only.
 It does not constitute investment advice, and neither the tool nor its author is a registered investment adviser, broker-dealer, or research analyst in any jurisdiction.
 The High / Moderate / Low Conviction labels describe only how the current market price compares to this model's own intrinsic value estimate — they are not buy, sell, or hold recommendations.
 All data is sourced from `yfinance`; verify anything material against the company's own published financials before relying on it.
 Past performance is not indicative of future results.

 ---

-## License

-MIT — do what you like with it, just don't represent its output as licensed investment advice.